Cloudflare - Your Website Security

 - Click 'Deploy' to apply the rule.

-Enter the rule name "Block leaked passwords"
+Enter the rule name "Challenge POST Requests"

 3. Block xmlrpc.php - blocks access to /xmlrpc.php.